MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 Example https-request with POST-method: https://www.your-domain.whatever/wp-json/wp/v2/media/666?gallery=test-gallery

+New functionality behind this request
+A POST-request with 'alt_text' and / or 'caption' will change the content of ALL posts using that image.
+The 'alt-text' and the 'caption' are updated if they are used in gutenberg blocks 'image', 'gallery' and 'media-with-text'.
+Note: There are many, many other blocks, images, galleries around.
+For these I couldn't realize the update of 'alt-text' and 'caption'.

+New Parameter for the above POST-request
+Add ?docaption=true to the http request and update ALL captions in the content, too.
+The 'alt_text' is always changed in the content, because IMO there could be only one alt_text for an image.
+But, the caption may depend on the context, so it is up to the user, to change it automatically for all posts or not.

 Mind: It is NOT required to use quotes around the value (here: test-gallery).
 If you use quotes, they will be used as part of the string in the field gallery.

 1.6 Note on REST-API output